Residence rights of non-EEA nationals

 Moving to Ireland to study

-International students are students from outside the EEA (the EU, plus Norway, Iceland and Lichtenstein), UK and Switzerland.
+International students are students from outside the EU/ EEA (which includes Norway, Iceland and Lichtenstein), UK and Switzerland.
 If you want to be an international student in Ireland, you must:

 - Enrol in a college